-This is the diary of a heavily tattooed man as he makes progress towards a bodysuit.
+This is the diary of a heavily tattooed trans woman as she makes progress towards a bodysuit.
 Why the tattooed toff?
 Because I am not as people think I should be.
 They assume from the way I speak and the clothes I wear that I am "normal" and are shocked when I show them my ink.
-I am a retired Chartered Accountant and retired BBC journalist too
+I am a retired Chartered Accountant and retired BBC journalist too Now I have just started my transition this makes me more unusual.

 There remains her right leg and face fully to cover.
 Everything else is remarkably complete, except I notice there's her head as well.
 I wonder if she will eventually go the whole way.
 Jacqui is now 41, so was only 33 when she started, and is the mother of two children.
 I do not believe that throughout the eight years of pain and resolve she was constantly saying to herself "that will show him" but rather once free from her marriage that she may have felt free to do something that she had for some time wanted to do, yet felt constrained from doing.
 Once she started getting tattooed after her divorce at some later point she may have just decided to go for it.
 But here I must pause for I run the serious risk of transferring my own experience on to her.